Mercedes-Benz McDonough Service Center is coming soon. We're now hiring! Learn More.

 Is third-row seating standard or optional for Mercedes-Benz SUVs?

-Third-row seating is standard or optional in the latest Mercedes-Benz SUV lineup, depending on the model.
-The GLS is the only SUV that comes standard with three rows; it is also the only SUV with a six-passenger configuration available in place of its standard seven-occupant layout.
-The remaining SUVs – GLE, GLB, EQS, and EQB – offer a third row as an option.
+Third-row seating is standard or optional in most Mercedes-Benz SUVs, depending on the model.
+The GLS is the only Mercedes-Benz SUV that comes standard with three rows; it is also the only SUV with a six-passenger configuration available in place of its standard seven-occupant layout.
+The remaining SUVs – GLE, GLB, EQS, and EQB – offer a third row as an add-on.

 Mercedes-Benz of Atlanta South 33.5873565, -84.5168353.